juxor/afaq/markdown/biblio.md

 Review, New York, 1966.

-Barry, Brian, _"The Continuing Relevance of Socialism"_, in **Thatcherism**, Robert Skidelsky (Ed.), Chatto & Windus, London, 1988.
+Barry, Brian, _"The Continuing Relevance of Socialism"_, in **Thatcherism**, Robert Skidelsky (ed.), Chatto & Windus, London, 1988.

 Beder, Sharon, **Global Spin: The Corporate Assault on Environmentalism**, Green Books, Dartington, 1997.